-Welcome to The Spot Writers.
-This month’s prompt is to write a "never have/had I ever" story.
+Welcome to the Spot Writers.
+This month’s prompt is to write on the theme “trying something new.”

 by Chiara De Giorgi